2022 Broadway St

 Beets ($12) frisee, arugula, avocado, pistachios, ricotta salata, orange vinaigrette was another well done salad.
-Could have used more avocado to balance out all the beets.
+This dish Could have used more avocado to balance out all the sweetness of the beets.

 Cauliflower, toasted almonds, currants, serrano chili, honey, breadcrumbs ($10) was on the sweet side, but also hit the mark.

 Avocado Toast ($12) was a special during the spring.
 Tons of avocado piled high on some quality toast.
 Normally they have Mushroom toast on the menu.
 Yes, this is a stereotypical California dish, but it rocks.